tdwg/website/content/pages/community/support/index.md

 ## What is the TDWG Community Support Fund?

-TDWG Interest (IG) and Task (TG) Groups undertake the core business of developing, maintaining, and integrating biodiversity information standards.
-TDWG is committed to supporting the work of I/TGs by contributing to the costs of conducting working meetings.
-Support is provided through a fund dedicated to this purpose, the TDWG Community Support Fund (CSF).
-The size of the Fund is adjusted yearly by decision of the TDWG Executive Committee.
+TDWG Interest (IG) and Task (TG) Groups are the organizaitonal entities that undertake standards development and maintenance.
+Every year, if the budget permits, TDWG supports the work of I/TGs by contributing to the costs of convening ore or two working meetings.

 ## What does the TDWG CSF cover?